-If you are an avid powersports fan, jetski racing is a great way to get your child involved in a fun environment.
-If you or your child are interested in getting started in jetski racing, we have some tips on how to get involved!
+If you are an avid powersports fan, jetskiing and jetski racing is a great way to get your child involved in a fun environment.
+If you are thinking about getting your child started on a stand up watercraft, we have some tips!

 1. START SMALL

 To get the most out of their experience, it’s a great idea to start with a smaller and slower watercraft.
 This allows your child to learn the basics, establish balance, and get a feel for operating a motorized vehicle without getting spooked.
 We recommend starting your child out on a Kawasaki 440/550, Kawasaki 650SX, Yamaha SuperJet, or Kawasaki SXR 800.

 Before getting your kid out on the water, make sure you check your state’s rules and regulations for operating personal watercraft, these may vary by location.